Batman (TV series): Reception

-Television critics Alan Sepinwall and Matt Zoller Seitz ranked Batman as the 82nd-greatest American television show of all time in their 2016 book titled TV (The Book), stating that "West's performance, the brilliance of which has required decades to be properly recognized, played as if series creator William Dozier and chief developer Lorenzo Semple Jr., had taken the establishment's fantasy of itself and dolled it up in tights and a cape.
+Television critics Alan Sepinwall and Matt Zoller Seitz ranked Batman the 82nd-greatest American television show of all time in their 2016 book TV (The Book), stating that "West's performance, the brilliance of which has required decades to be properly recognized, played as if series creator William Dozier and chief developer Lorenzo Semple Jr., had taken the establishment's fantasy of itself and dolled it up in tights and a cape.
 The anarchic gangs of supervillains and henchmen that kept trying to capture or destroy Gotham City stood in for the forces of chaos that kept threatening to engulf so-called civilized America throughout the sixties, only made colorfully grotesque and knowingly silly".
 In 1997, TV Guide ranked the episodes "The Purr-fect Crime" and "Better Luck Next Time" #86 on its list of the 100 Greatest Episodes.
 In 2009, "Better Luck Next Time" was ranked No. 72.

-Conan O'Brien has stated that the show was among his favorites and formative in his comedy development, citing its influence on deadpan comedies such as Airplane! and The Naked Gun.
+Conan O'Brien said the show was among his favorites and formative in his comedy development, influencing deadpan comedies Airplane! and The Naked Gun.